-Good applicant for receptionist job should have decent skills with MS Office, including Word, Excel, PowerPoint and Outlook (or common software alternatives in your country).
+You should have decent skills with MS Office, including Word, Excel, PowerPoint and Outlook (or common office software they use in your country).

-I have been using MS Word and Ms Excel for the past ten years.
-I am proficient with 2010 edition.
-On the top of that, I am an experienced user of various scheduling and booking programs, such as Booking Pro and Best Scheduler, and I am sure I will learn to work with any other program, since the user interfaces are similar.
+I have been working with MS Word and Ms Excel for the past ten years.
+I am proficient with 2013 edition.
+On the top of that, I am an experienced user of various scheduling and booking programs, such as Booking Pro and Best Scheduler, and I am sure I will learn to work with any other program, becasue the user interfaces are similar in all of them.

-I used MS Office at the college, but haven’t worked much with it ever since, except of making my resume.
-On the other hand, my computer intelligence is good, and I believe to get the skill back quickly.
-I am ready to commit my time and study hard, to ensure I will be ready for my duties from the first day in work.
+I worked with MS Office at the college, but I haven’t worked with it much since then, except of making my resume.
+On the other hand, my computer intelligence is good, and I believe to get the skill back in no time.

 - How would you rate an importance of a receptionist in a hotel?

 - Can you work night shifts?
 Would you mind working twelve hours a day?